 Reddish Purple Rhodolite

 Rhodolite and Malaya Garnet can also overlap in composition, and at times they can be difficult to distinguish visually.
-The primary distinction is purple color.
+Again, the primary distinction is purple color.
 The color and composition of the 2 red gems shown below are very similar (see the graph below right).
-The subtle purple hue seen in the gem on the left may be the only parameter we can use to characterize it as Rhodolite rather than red Malaya.
+The subtle purple hue that is dominant in the reddish purple gem on the left may be the only parameter we can use to characterize it as Rhodolite rather than as a purplish red Malaya.
 This is a subjective distinction, as there is no established criteria for the amount of purple that defines Rhodolite as a distinct variety.

 Rhodolite and Red Malaya